UM-CSS/CSSLabs-Community-Dynamics/README.md

 #### Academic publications
 - Palmer, Alexis, Melissa Robinson, and Kristy Philips.
 2017. “[Illegal Is Not a Noun: Linguistic Form for Detection of Pejorative Nominalizations](http://www.aclweb.org/anthology/W17-3014).”
 Pp. 91–100 in *Proceedings of the First Workshop on Abusive Language Online.* Vancouver.
-- anescu-Niculescu-Mizil, Cristian, et al. 2013. "[A computational approach to politeness with application to social factors](https://www.cs.cornell.edu/~cristian/Politeness.html)." *Proceedings of ACL*.
+- Danescu-Niculescu-Mizil, Cristian, et al. 2013. "[A computational approach to politeness with application to social factors](https://www.cs.cornell.edu/~cristian/Politeness.html)." *Proceedings of ACL*.
+- Chandrasekharan, Eshwar.
+2017. "[You Can't Stay Here: The Efficacy of Reddit's 2015 Ban Examined Through Hate Speech](https://dl.acm.org/citation.cfm?id=3171581.3134666)." *Proceedings of the ACM on Human-Computer Interaction*, Volume 1 Issue CSCW.

 ## License <a name="license"></a>